clevergo/clevergo/README.md

 - Send PRs.
 - Improve/fix documentation.

+Any suggestions, discussions and pull requests are welcome.

 ## Motivation

 Just for figuring out the web framework's workflow, and try to design a simple and strong web framework.

+## Related Packages

+- [**tests**](https://github.com/go-gem/tests) - a tests package for fasthttp and Gem.
+- [**sessions**](https://github.com/go-gem/sessions) - a sessions manager package for fasthttp.
+- [**log**](https://github.com/go-gem/log) - a simple, leveled logging package.

+## FAQ

+1. What should I pay attention to?
+    **At present**, Gem is incompatible with some APIs of fasthttp, the incompatible APIs following:
+    - fasthttp.TimeoutHandler can not works with Gem.

+2. What is the difference between of fasthttp and gem.
+    Gem built on top of fasthttp, and use `Server.ServeConn` to serve connections.

+    **Advantages**: Gem provides some useful built-in features, such as:
+        - High-performance router
+        - Leveled logger
+        - Various middlewares
+        - Sessions support
+        - Graceful shutdown and restart

+    **Disadvantages**: at present, Gem dose not provide APIs to Serve the custom `Listener` like `fasthttp.Serve`, but that will not be a problem, We will add support for this feature in the future.

 ## LICENSE